DougPfeffer-alt/reading-notes/class-09.md

   ## Grouping form Elements

   - You can group related form controls inside the `<fieldset>` element.
-  - The `<legend>` element can come dirrectly from the `<fieldset>` element, and helps identify the purpose of the form.
+  - The `<legend>` element can come directly from the `<fieldset>` element, and helps identify the purpose of the form.

   ## HTML5: Form Validation

-  - Messages in the form control com efrom validation.
+  - Messages in the form control com from validation.
 Validating content helps to:
-    - Redice the server load
+    - Reduce the server load
     - Users can see if there are problems with the form.

   ## HTML: Data input

-  Many forms need tp gather info throuhg text input.
+  Many forms need tp gather info through text input.
 HTML standardized this through:
     - type="date"
     - type="email"
     - type="url"